 Please contact us using this form to arrange to book a consultation with one of our expert Specialist Plastic Surgeons or to speak with our Patient Care Coordinator.

-*Disclaimer: Information about payment methods or payment options on our surgery website is for general information purposes only.
+*Disclaimer: Information about payment methods or payment methods on our surgery website is for general information purposes only.
 It has been compiled without taking into account your personal situation, financial needs or responsibilities.
 Before acting on payment methods or payment information for your surgery, you should consider its appropriateness, having regard to your individual payment methods situation and needs.
-The information on this website is no substitute for financial advice.
+The information on this website is no substitute for payment method advice.